 top of page

-Removing it is not punishment.
-It is protection.
-And for many teens, it becomes the single most liberating gift their parents ever gave them.
+Removing it is not punishment; it is protection.
+For many teens, it becomes the single most liberating gift their parents ever gave them.
 You’re not alone in feeling terrified to pull the trigger.
 Most parents hesitate because they worry their child will be isolated, bullied, or hate them forever.
 I promise you: the opposite usually happens.
 Teens who go through a deliberate phone-free season almost always come out more confident, more connected, and finally free from the grip of pornography.
-Here’s the compassionate, research-backed truth and the exact road map I give parents in my office every week.
+Here’s the compassionate, research-backed truth and the exact roadmap I give parents in my office every week.

 Science is brutally clear: